jcburley/joker/README.md

 ## Overview of Tool's Relationship to Joker and Go

-Before building Joker, one can optionally run this tool against a Go source tree, which _must_ correspond to the version of Go used to build Joker itself, to populate `joker/std/go/` and modify related Joker source files.
+Before building Joker, one can optionally run this tool against a Go source tree (as `run.sh` automatically does).
+The Go source tree _must_ correspond to the version of Go used to build Joker itself, to populate `joker/std/go/` and modify related Joker source files.
 Further, the build parameters (`$GOARCH`, `$GOOS`, etc.) must match -- so `build-all.sh` would have to pass those to this tool (if it was to be used) for each of the targets.

-At the moment, this is just a proof of concept, focusing initially on `net.LookupMX()`.
+This is still just a proof of concept; for example, `net.LookupMX()` returns a vector including a vector of maps, which is not quite correct (since the Go function returns an array of pointers to the `MX` type), although it's quite useful and convenient.
 You can run it standalone like this:

 ```
 $ cd joker # Joker source directory on this branch and fork